soo-hwanlee/soo-hwanlee.github.io/_pages/about.md

 <!-- In my dissertation, I investigate how case markers interact with honorific features in syntactically meaningful ways.
 Here, I pursue the idea that first Merge (complement-head relation) is unique and different from non-first Merge (specifier-head relation).
 My findings so far suggest that entity nominalizations come in various verbal sizes and they can be as big as TPs/NegPs and as small as a verbal complex head. -->

-My research also examines how large language models (LLMs) handle linguistic dependencies primarily informed by formal linguistic theories.
+My research also examines how large language models (LLMs) handle linguistic dependencies primarily informed by formal theories.
 I also focus on how well (L)LMs perform across typologically diverse languages, often including low-resource languages.

 <!-- My research also focuses on evaluating large language models (LLMs) on tasks related to linguistic dependencies.
 My work is primarily concerned with evaluating LLMs using formal linguistic theories.
 I am also interested in how well LLMs perform on typologically diverse languages. -->